-Jack Wilson, Hero Reserve Deputy In Texas Releases Statement: ‘I Had To Take Out An Active Shooter In Church’
+Jack Wilson, Hero Reserve Deputy In Texas, Releases Statement: ‘I Had To Take Out An Active Shooter In Church’

 “Did what I was trained to do,” he said.

 Speaking to NBC News, Wilson revealed that he didn’t have a clear shot at Kinnunen after pulling out his gun.
-Wilson said he waited for a half-second or second for the parishioners to move and give him a clear line of sight at the gunman’s head, which he used to take him down.
+Wilson said he waited for a half-second or second for the parishioners to move and give him a clear line of sight at the gunman’s head, which he used to then take him down.
 Wilson also revealed that he did not feel like he killed a human being but an “evil.”

 Jack Wilson recently participated in Wreaths Across America to honor those who gave their lives to defend our freedom pic.twitter.com/J0WbmR9dfh